trincema/wdio-facade/README.md

 # wdio-facade
 Facade/Wrapper utility library over WebdriverIO basic commands.
-This library is dependent on [gtaa-interface-ts](https://github.com/trincema/gTAA-interface-ts), which is a generic TypeScript interface with the purpose of providing an abstraction layer for automation JavaScript/TypeScript automation tools.
+This library is dependent on [gtaa-interface-ts](https://github.com/trincema/gTAA-interface-ts), which is a generic TypeScript interface with the purpose of providing an abstraction layer for JavaScript/TypeScript UI automation tools.

 Published on NPM: https://snyk.io/advisor/npm-package/wdio-facade